Frequently Asked Questions

 Check out the Testing Office here to learn more (what ID to bring, etc.)

 How much will my GED tests cost?
-The 2014 GED test is a four-subject high school equivalency test that measures skills required by high schools and requested by colleges and employers.
+The GED test is a four-subject high school equivalency test that measures skills required by high schools and requested by colleges and employers.
 The four subjects are Science, Social Studies, Mathematical Reasoning, and Reasoning Through Language Arts.
 The current version of the GED tests cost $38 per test.
-If you need to retake an exam for $10.
+You can retake an exam for $10.
 You can also take an official GED Practice Test for $6 per test, by signing up online.

 What if I can't afford the tests?
-Or what if I need help with fees and childcare?
+Or what if I need help with fees?
 Is there financial help for me?

 We do have limited scholarships available to students who could not otherwise afford to take the GED exams.
 The scholarships cover only a portion of the cost of the tests.
 For students who complete our program and meet eligibility requirements, we offer tuition waivers and scholarships for a good start with Lane credit classes.

 Where can I get a copy of my GED Certificate or Transcript?

 You can obtain a copy of your transcript by accessing the GED Testing Service website.